PKhosravi-CityTech/DepthNet/README.md

 📚 **How to Cite:** When referencing this repository, please use the following citation format:

-> Khosravi, P., *ExCapNet*, BioMind AI Lab, Department of Biological Sciences, New York City College of Technology, CUNY, New York City, NY, USA.
+> Khosravi P., *ExCapNet*, BioMind AI Lab, Department of Biological Sciences, New York City College of Technology, CUNY, New York City, NY, USA.
 Released in 2023.
 [Link to Repository](https://github.com/PKhosravi-CityTech/ExCapNet)

 Thank you for contributing to the advancement of AI and research. 🤖